5 Tips for Summer Eye Protection

 You can shop around, or you can just get Stoggles, eyewear that protects your eyes and looks as sleek as your favorite shades.

-With Stoggles, you don’t have to choose between form and function; you can have it all, and look good with it, too.
+With Stoggles, you don’t have to choose between form and function; You can have it all and look good with it, too.

 Sources: